Tylenol Autism Lawsuit

 How much can you get from a Tylenol autism lawsuit?

 The potential amount of compensation you may recover from a Tylenol autism lawsuit will depend on the specific facts and circumstances of your case.

-Generally, those filing an individual lawsuit against Johnson & Johnson for prenatal exposure to acetaminophen—which could have caused autism spectrum disorder (ASD) or attention deficit hyperactivity disorder (ADHD) in their child—can seek damages, including:
+Generally, those filing an individual lawsuit against Johnson & Johnson for antenatal exposure to acetaminophen—which could have caused ASD or ADHD in their child—can seek damages, including:

 - Medical bills

 In addition to potentially recovering these economic damages, plaintiffs in a Tylenol autism lawsuit can also seek non-economic damages, such as emotional distress due to the trauma associated with diagnosing and treating their children's disorders.

 A successful claim could also result in punitive damages being awarded if it is determined that Johnson & Johnson acted recklessly or intentionally due to their failure to warn about the dangers of taking Tylenol during pregnancy.

 Another potential consequence of bringing a successful product liability claim against Tylenol is that it can force the manufacturer to make changes or issue warnings about their drugs to reduce the risk of harm to future generations.